When you become a member of USS you automatically join the USS Retirement Income Builder.

 In this type of defined benefit pension scheme your benefits are based on each year’s salary throughout the period of membership.

-As a member you will accrue a pension of 1/75 of your salary and a cash lump sum of 3/75 of your salary for each year of service.
+As a member you will accrue a pension of 1/85 of your salary and a cash lump sum of 3/85 of your salary for each year of service these rates changed from an accrual rate of 1/75 per year and 3/75 lump sum from 01/04/2022.
 At the end of each year, your benefits for that year are calculated and added to previous years.
-This is then revalued every year in line with standard pension increases.
-However, there is a salary cap on this arrangement of £59,586.00 per annum (2020/21) – for those affected by this there is further information in the USS Investment Builder section below.
+This is then revalued every year in line with standard pension increases, any benefits you have accrued before 01/04/2022 remain unchanged.
+However, there is a salary cap on this arrangement of £40,000 per annum (from 01/04/2022) – for those affected by this there is further information in the USS Investment Builder section below.

 You will also gain access to the USS Investment Builder, the new defined contribution section of the scheme (further details below).